Intro to Gatekeeper Agents

 - Be respectful and professional.

-- Clearly state the boss’s full name (e.g., Morgan Fischer).
+- Clearly state the boss's full name (for example, Morgan Fischer).

-- Be upfront about your offering; frame it as valuable/helpful.
+- Be upfront about your offering and frame it as valuable or helpful.

 Behavior: